Education at Glyndebourne

 We also know you never stop learning and our education work is not just for school children.
-We hope that our audiences will learn more about opera via our opera guides including Don Pasquale and La traviata which both feature in this year’s Festival
+We hope that our audiences will learn more about opera via our opera guides including Don Pasquale and La traviata which both featured in this year’s Festival,

 Full-length and fully-staged operas in our world-famous auditorium performed for an audience of students with a special introduction on stage – find out more about our Performances for Schools on Tour.

 An operatic development project that aims to support gifted and talented young singers – the opening weekend for 2017 participants will take place in November, culminating in a shared performance at Glyndebourne.